Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 He's lost it.

-He's training farm animals for gorilla wolf.
+He's training farm animals for gorilla warfare.

 He's trying to get a cow to hold a grenade.